TlonUqbar/etch-a-sketch/README.md

   - [x] Set a maximum 100 squares grid

 ### Bonus Tasks
-- [ ] Choose color instead of just black.
+- [x] Choose color instead of just black.
-- [ ] Change the color to a Random RBG color.
+- [x] Change the color to a Random RBG color.
-- [ ] Change the color to contiguous RGB color (Rainbow)
+- [x] Change the color to contiguous RGB color (Rainbow)
+- [x] Change the color to contiguous RGB color (Grayscale)
+- [x] Add eraser to change color back to canvas color.
 - [ ] Implement a darken and/or lighten effect.
   - [ ] Each interaction +/- 10% color
   - [ ] Make completely black or white in 10 interactions